weareopen/OB101/README.md

 ---

-This course was created using the [Jekyll Course template from P2PU](http://github.com/p2pu/jekyll-course-template).
+This course was created using the [Jekyll Course template from P2PU](http://github.com/p2pu/jekyll-course-template) for [City & Guilds](http://www.cityandguilds.com).